-Students develop their critical reading and writing skills by completing at least one Writing-Intensive (WR) course, preferably in the major.
-In fact, 67% of 2012 graduates took more than one and as many as six WR courses.
-WR courses have an average cap of sixteen, allowing professors to provide focused attention on students' writing.
+Students develop their critical reading and writing skills by completing at least one Writing-in-the-discipline (WID) course, preferably in the major.
+In fact, 67% of 2012 graduates took more than one and as many as six WID courses.
+WID courses have an average cap of sixteen, allowing professors to provide focused attention on students' writing.

-In April 2014, faculty approved the following learning outcomes for the writing intensive (WR) requirement:
+In April 2014, faculty approved the following learning outcomes for the writing-in-the-discipline (WID) requirement:

 1. Students will identify and demonstrate discipline-specific writing conventions.2.
 Students will understand that writing is a recursive process and develop an effective writing process.

 The expectation is that competencies listed below will be modified and adapted to fit the intellectual traditions and discourse styles of the various disciplines.